 The original 1941 section of the wharf is to be retained in its entirety, with the works confined to nonsignificant areas of the wharf (the contemporary 1990 retail addition and modified western wharf promenade).
 The façades of the western, southern and eastern elevations of wharf would improve with the introduction of a glazed and retractable balustrade that matches that which has recently been installed at Hugos Manly (see Figure 7).
-This façade modification will improve the setting of the wharf by providing a consistent balustrade across the entire wharf promande, as seen in Figure 5.
+This façade modification will improve the setting of the wharf by providing a consistent balustrade across the entire wharf promenade, as seen in Figure 7.

-The introduction of the play area to the wharf on the extended Manly Wharf Hotel deck would also improve the façade through the introduction of new pygmy plantings and a boat decoration.
+The introduction of the play area to the wharf on the extended Manly Wharf Hotel deck would also improve the façade through the introduction of new pygmy plantings and an historic boat decoration.
 This would generate visual interest in this eastern section of the wharf, though this visual interest will not detract or overwhelm the significant spaces of the wharf as they are sufficiently distanced with no direct sightlines.
+The introduction of the historic boat will also reintroduce this important vessel to the harbour where it was originally crafted over 85 years ago.